-37 Stable isotope stratigraphy has become the method of choice for investigating both past ocean temperatures 38 and global ice volume.
-When global ice volumes are large, such as times of vast continental ice sheets, the world oceans become enriched in O, a "heavy" isotope of the more abundant O. It has been demonstrated (e.g. Hays et 39 al, 1976) that variations in O enrichment ( $\delta^{18}$ O) coincide with periodicities of the orbital parameters of 40 41 eccentricity, obliquity, and precession and their influence on the distribution and intensity of solar insolation on the 42 Earth's surface.
-Therefore, with a knowledge of the previous behavior of the orbital parameters (e.g. Laskar et al., 43 2011) isotope stages (cycles) may be assigned ages to a very high degree of precision (astronomical tuning).
-Lisiecki and Raymo (2005) published a compilation of globally distributed benthic $\delta^{18}$ O records versus age from 57 sites 44 worldwide that included data from the past 5.3 Ma (LR04 stack).
-Their work established a framework against which 45 46 almost all subsequent isotopic studies of late Neogene sediments have been compared.
+Stable isotope stratigraphy has become the method of choice for investigating both past ocean temperatures and global ice volume.
+When global ice volumes are large, such as times of vast continental ice sheets, the world oceans become enriched in 18O, a "heavy" isotope of the more abundant 16O.
+It has been demonstrated (e.g., Hays et al., 1976) that variations in 18O enrichment (δ^{18} O) coincide with periodicities of the orbital parameters of eccentricity, obliquity, and precession and their influence on the distribution and intensity of solar insolation on the Earth's surface.
+Therefore, with a knowledge of the previous behavior of the orbital parameters (e.g., Laskar et al., 2011) isotope stages (cycles) may be assigned ages to a very high degree of precision (astronomical tuning).
+Lisiecki and Raymo (2005) published a compilation of globally distributed benthic δ^{18} O records versus age from 57 sites worldwide that included data from the past 5.3 Ma (LR04 stack).
+Their work established a framework against which almost all subsequent isotopic studies of late Neogene sediments have been compared.

-47 The LR04 stack is a significant contribution for having demonstrated the global semi-synchrony of the overall behavior of the $\delta^{18}$ O record in deep sea benthic stable isotope data.
+The LR04 stack is a significant contribution for having demonstrated the global semi-synchrony of the overall behavior of the δ^{18} O record in deep sea benthic stable isotope data.
 It does, however, have some drawbacks.
-48 49 LR04 is an amalgam of data with various resolutions from sites in different oceans and different latitudes, thus 50 averaging regional signals into the overall stack.
-The age models used for the individual data sets depend on 51 chronological markers such as the ages of magnetic field reversals that may have changed since the original studies 52 were completed and new data has been reported.
-Astronomical tuning is complicated by the dominance of obliquity 53 in records from sediments older than 1.2 Ma because the pattern of consecutive cycles are similar.
-And finally, 54 almost all of the $\delta^{18}$ O profiles were derived from spliced data.
-Splicing is a technique used at drilling sites to piece 55 together one continuous record from adjacent drill holes (Ruddiman et al, 1987; Hagelberg et al., 1992).
-Splices may 56 be subject to cycle skipping or duplication of events when data are aligned from different holes.
-Averaging of 57 multiple sites will compensate for small errors in the spliced records if many sites are used and most have a correct 58 splice.
-As with age models, splices may evolve over time as more detailed and new types of data are gathered postcruise and reveal previously missed or doubled $\delta^{18}$ O patterns (see Westerhold et al. 2014, supplementary Fig. S9).
-59 60 There are 21 records included in LR04 that extend to ages older than 3 Ma included in LR04, and only 14
+LR04 is an amalgam of data with various resolutions from sites in different oceans and different latitudes, thus averaging regional signals into the overall stack.
+The age models used for the individual data sets depend on chronological markers such as the ages of magnetic field reversals that may have changed since the original studies were completed and new data have been reported.
+Astronomical tuning is complicated by the dominance of obliquity in records from sediments older than 1.2 Ma because the patterns of consecutive cycles are similar.
+Finally, almost all of the δ^{18} O profiles were derived from spliced data.
+Splicing is a technique used at drilling sites to piece together one continuous record from adjacent drill holes (Ruddiman et al., 1987; Hagelberg et al., 1992).
+Splices may be subject to cycle skipping or duplication of events when data are aligned from different holes.
+Averaging of multiple sites will compensate for small errors in the spliced records if many sites are used and most have a correct splice.
+As with age models, splices may evolve over time as more detailed and new types of data are gathered post-cruise and reveal previously missed or doubled δ^{18} O patterns (see Westerhold et al., 2014, Fig. S9).

-61 that have data older than 4 Ma.
-As the numbers in the stack shrink, the importance of having well-spliced records 62 grows.
+There are 21 records included in LR04 that extend to ages older than 3 Ma included in LR04, and only 14 that have data older than 4 Ma.
+As the numbers in the stack shrink, the importance of having well-spliced records grows.
 A number of records used in LR04 contain problematic succession with respect to their composite record.
-Site 982, for example, is one of the high-resolution sites that extends beyond 3 Ma (Venz et al. 1999, Venz and Hodell 2002), and has been used subsequently to transfer age models to other isotope records (Drury et al. 2016).
-However, there is controversy over the composite record of 982 as well as the age model (Lawrence et al. 2013, Khelifi et al. 2012, Bickert et al. 2004).
+Site 982, for example, is one of the high-resolution sites that extends beyond 3 Ma (Venz et al., 1999; Venz and Hodell, 2002), and has been used subsequently to transfer age models to other isotope records (Drury et al., 2017).
+However, there is controversy over the composite record of 982 as well as the age model (Lawrence et al., 2013; Khélifi et al., 2012; Bickert et al., 2004).